Avaiga/taipy-doc/docs/userman/advanced_features/auth/authentication.md

 Note that, because "user3" was not constrained by any password, we need to use the username as the password value for this user.

-!!! note "Using Taipy configuration to set default authenticator"
+!!! note "Using Taipy configuration to create an authenticator"

-    To set the *default authenticator* to a Taipy authenticator with roles and passwords, you can use the authentication configuration either in Python or TOML:
+    To create an authenticator as a Taipy authenticator with roles and passwords, you can use the authentication configuration either in Python or TOML:

     === "Python configuration"